yaswanthteja/Complete_Python/04_Data_Structures_or_Collections/Data_StructuresOrCollections.md

 There are a number of collection types in Python.
 While types such as int and str hold a single value, collection types hold multiple values.

+A single variable or identifier used to store multiple values

 # Data Structures